-The A10/A20 has several ways to boot.
-It has an integrated non-replaceable 32 KiB ROM chip (Boot ROM or BROM) which could be considered the primary program-loader.
-On startup, the SoC starts to fetch the first instruction from address 0xffff0000, which is where the BROM is located at.
+After power-up, the A10/A20 boots from an integrated, non-replaceable 32 KiB ROM chip (Boot ROM or BROM).
+This could be considered the primary program-loader.
+The SoC starts to fetch instructions from address 0xffff0000 which is where the BROM is located at.
+The BROM split up into two parts: The first part (at 0xffff0000) is the FEL mode and the second is the eGON.BRM (located at 0xffff4000).

-The eGON Boot Rom has a few tasks.
+The eGON Boot ROM performs a few tasks:

 - does some co-processor setup (c15, (virtual) System Control Coprocessor).

-- CPU, AXI, AHB and APB0 clocks get setup
+- setups CPU, AXI, AHB and APB0 clocks

 - If the pin is high it continues trying to boot from the following media and on failure continues to the next in order.

-So as can be seen, a lot would need to go wrong or 'fail' before entering FEL mode.
-Especially if there is a valid header in the NAND flash.
+As can be seen, the A10/A20 has several ways to boot and a lot would need to go wrong or 'fail' before entering FEL mode.
+This is especially important if there is a valid header in the NAND flash.
 Obviously this can be abused, by corrupting the header and thus forcing failure.
 If no other boot options are available, then FEL mode should be the final result.
 As a bypass mechanism, the A10 has the so called Boot Select Pin (BSP).
 This pin is normally internally pulled up by a 50KΩ resistor.
 If the pin is pulled low to GND, the A10 will try to boot into FEL mode.
 Otherwise the above boot-order will be tried.

 Source code for boot0 and boot1